felixweyne/imaginaryC2/examples/use-case-7-bokbot_icedid/readme.txt

 		replace it by the following line:
 			request_path_filtered = urllib.unquote(request_path[1:]) #don't filter
 *Run imaginary C2's launch_imaginary_c2_server.bat
 *Run Bokbot/IcedID (SHA1 above).
 You should see connections appearing in the imaginary C2's commmandline window.
+(Note that it can take about 5 minutes before BokBot starts connecting to the C2).
 *If all works correctly, you will see some additional svchost instances being spawned.
  An example screen capture of this simulation can be found in: media/imaginary_c2_bokbot_icedid_simulation.mp4